Real News Has Pictures - Guido Fawkes

 Oly Duff, the editor of the I paper, changed his mind about the front page photo (above left) after criticism on Twitter, taking the view that “there seem to be people with strongly opposing feelings about it, but ultimately cover should not be the story so best to change it…” Later tweeting: “Thanks for the various messages this evening – especially those criticising first front page for poor taste.
 No intention to offend..
 Understand why it did, and apologise.
 New cover here.
 Chastened – and grateful for protection we all receive as go about our daily lives.”
 That is his call – most newspapers published the same graphic picture, if not on the front page.

 If viewers and readers don’t like the images they can turn off.
 That is their prerogative.
-Insisting that in a free society a free press should censor itself out of a misguided sense of responsibility or on the grounds of taste is not something we accept as an operating principle.
+Insisting that in a free society a free press should censor itself out of a misguided sense of responsibility, or on the grounds of taste, is not something we accept as an operating principle.
 It is also strange that when the pictures are from foreign war zones the complaints are few and far between.